openflighthpc/concertim-metric-reporting-daemon/docs/usage.md

 # Base URL

-When the metric reporting daemon is running on a Concertim MIA appliance available at, say, `command.concertim.alces-flight.com`, its URL will be `https://command.concertim.alces-flight.com/mrd`.
+When the metric reporting daemon is running on a Concertim appliance available at, say, `command.concertim.alces-flight.com`, its URL will be `https://command.concertim.alces-flight.com/mrd`.
 When running locally during development the URL will be `http://localhost:3000`.

 All URL paths in this document are relative to this URL.